If your remote team is distributed around the world, how can you make sure they’re completing tasks efficiently—or even working at all?

 With Time Doctor, managers can track:

-- The websites and apps they use.
+- Which websites and apps they use.

 - When they log in and log out.

-- Billable hours accurately down to the second.
+- Billable hours down to the second.

 Time Doctor offers both interactive and automatic time tracking for additional flexibility.